Liliia Orlenko

 Ways of working

-Remote workshops, community feedback loops, prioritization sessions
+Design leadership, mentorship, stakeholder management, remote workshops, community feedback loops, prioritization sessions

 System